 If you are in the market for a new car, you are probably wondering if you should purchase a vehicle or lease it.
-According to Kelly Blue Book, the average price of a new car or truck sold in the United States in 2015 was $33,543 - which is up $1,107 (3.4 percent) from 2014.
+According to Kelly Blue Book, the average price of a new car or truck sold in the United States in 2016 was $35,421 — up from 2015.
 Higher prices for cars means higher monthly payments for consumers.
 This is why car manufacturers and dealerships are always looking for ways to make these cars obtainable for the average American.
 Hence, the concept of leasing a vehicle, which allows people to get more car for their monthly car payment.

 What Does it Mean to Lease a Car?

 An auto lease is essentially a long-term rental of a brand-new car.
 A customer signs a contract to rent the car for a period of two to three years, thereby making monthly rental payments.
 The customer agrees to keep the car in good shape and drive it only a certain number of miles a year.
 At the end of the lease term, the customer can purchase the vehicle for a predetermined cash amount (residual value) or turn the car back in to the dealership and lease another brand new vehicle.
 The big question is ~ is leasing a vehicle right for you?
 This article will lay out the pros and cons of leasing so you can determine if leasing a brand new car fits your budget and your lifestyle.

 Leasing a brand new car is a good option for people who:

 - Have good credit.

 - Buy a car every two to three years.